Can I Sell My House With A Tax Lien? Selling Property With Delinquent Taxes

 That would leave $70,000 left over.
 Remember, though, some of that money will be eaten up by the fees your real estate agent charges and any closing costs you must pay.

 The challenge comes when you don’t have enough equity to pay off both what you owe on your mortgage and your tax lien.
-Say you sell your home for $200,000 but you owe $180,000 on your mortgage and you have a tax lien of $30,000.
-That $200,000 sales price won’t cover both of these debts.
+If you sell your home for $200,000 but you owe $180,000 on your mortgage and you have a tax lien of $30,000, then that $200,000 sales price won’t cover both of these debts.

 If you don’t have enough equity, then you’ll have to rely on a different method to get rid of that tax lien.